When Does Double or Nothing Apply?

 A driver who has been served an Excessive Demerit Points Notice can opt for double or nothing by submitting an election form at any licencing centre or online at the Department of Transport’s website.

 The election form must be submitted within 21 days of the driver being served an Excessive Demerit Points Notice.
 After 21 days has expired, it is no longer possible to elect double or nothing and the disqualification will begin 28 days following the service of the Excessive Demerit Points Notice.

 Extraordinary Licences are no longer available for demerit point disqualifications.
 A driver who is already driving on an Extraordinary Licence who receives a subsequent demerit point disqualification can still elect Double or Nothing.
 However, the 12-month good behaviour period does not commence until the disqualification period related to the Extraordinary Driver’s Licence has finished.

 For more information about Extraordinary Licences, see our dedicated page on the topic.

-We are firm of criminal defence lawyers in the Perth CBD specialising in all aspects of criminal law, traffic law including applications for extraordinary licences.
+We are firm of criminal defence lawyers in the Perth CBD specialising in all aspects of criminal law, drug law, restraining orders, traffic law including applications for extraordinary licences.
 If you need a traffic lawyer in Perth, give us a call on 1300 274 692 or fill out an online enquiry today and one of our criminal barristers & solicitors will provide you with quality legal advice on your traffic matter.
 Our firm of criminal lawyers and barristers in Perth provides representation on all types of traffic law including, drink driving, driving under the influence, extraordinary licences and driving whilst disqualified.